Friday, October 31, 2025

 • Exercise under many conditions: rain, night, highway, and city

-• Browse Alabama Driver Manual prior to every exam
+• Browse the Alabama Driver Manual before every exam

 • Supervision and curfew should never be disobeyed